LostInZoom/cartagen/docs/manual.rst

 Introduction
 ============

-The user manual aims at providing an **overview** of the cartographic generalisation algorithms proposed by CartAGen.
+The user manual aims at providing an **overview** of the cartographic generalisation algorithms proposed by Cartagen.
 Some complex algorithms and processes are more deeply explained here than in the API Reference, in particular for those having several steps.